BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 # News:

-- (May  2024) 🤖 I am excited to be returning to Kensho as a ML intern for this summer!
+- (September  2024) 🤖 I had a great time interning at Kensho as a ML intern during this past summer, focusing on LLM Safety.
 - (March  2024) 🎤 I was invited to speak at NYU's PhD Prospective Students panel.
 - (February  2024) 📑 Our new paper on the factuality of LLM's is out - [Global-Liar: Factuality of LLMs over Time and Geographic Regions](https://arxiv.org/abs/2401.17839)